Reaganramsarup/dubber_poc/README.md

-# Google Dubbing Example for the Multichoice POC
+# Google Dubbing Example for the POC

 In this directory, you'll find code that takes a movie and:
 This repo contains the code that uses various google services to translate and dub a video for any language of your choosing.